coinxp/exchange/README.md

 CoinXP team also provides a set of packaged services for partners to quickly bring up their own exchanges with personal bank.
 There are 5 services involved with bring up the whole set of service.

-   - Web UI (exchange): This is the service that user interact with.
+   - Web UI (exchange): This is the service that users interact with.
 It has the marketplace.
 User can check prices, orders, buy/sell their crypto assets.
    - Web Link (exchange): This is the service that powers the WebUI.
 It connects the Web UI with CoinXP blockchain and the user account system.
    - Bank UI: This is the personal bank UI.
 User can use it as a code wallet, whereas, the account system in WebUI as hot wallet.
    - Bank Server: This is the service that powers Bank UI.
 It connects Bank UI with Web Link, CoinXP blockchain, and the user account system.